Back to Financial Tools

 To understand how much cheaper things used to be, governments track a Consumer Price Index (CPI) basket of standard household goods.
 The formula determines how much money you would need today to match the purchasing power of yesterday.

-Example: An engineering degree in an Indian private college currently costs around ₹15,00,000 (₹15 Lakhs).
-If education inflation averages a harsh 10% annually, and your child is 15 years away from attending college, the future cost of that exact same degree will balloon to a staggering ₹62,65,872.
+Example: An engineering or medical degree in an Indian private college currently costs around ₹15,00,000 (₹15 Lakhs).
+Medical and education inflation historically runs much higher than standard CPI—often averaging a harsh 10% annually.
+If your child is 15 years away from attending college, the future cost of that exact same degree will balloon to a staggering ₹62,65,872.

 Why Use an Inflation Calculator?